-Each flat has their own private balcony.
+Each flats have their own private balcony.
 Internally there is one central concrete staircase that allows access to the 1st and 2nd floor.

-Entrance to the building is accessed through the main entrance, which is slightly set back from the rest of the building, the front entrance is of timber frame with Spandrel panelling within the inserts to the frame either side of the front door.
-The rear is of Aluminium construction with Spandrel panelling in the inserts on either side of the entrance.
+Entrance to the building is accessed through the main entrance, which is set back from the main road with a walkway that leads up to the front of the property.
+The entrance is of a timber frame and glass with timber and glass side panels to either side of the door.

-Both front and rear door entrances are accessed through a fob reader, the front entrance is equipped with a firefighters override switch.
+Both front and rear door entrances are accessed through a fob reader, the front entrance is equipped with a firefighters override switch which is located above the door access panel.